SkywardApps/popcorn/docs/dotnet/DotNetTutorialAdvancedProjections.md

 });
 ```

-Send that Employee Api endpoint out on a test drive, and you should get something like:
+New use the Employee API endpoint, and you should get something like:

 ```javascript
 http://localhost:50353/api/example/employees?include=[FirstName,LastName,FullName,Birthday]